-- Safe Haven Training See "Safe Haven Program" in Chapter 9 - Coach Training See "National Coaching Program" in Chapter 10. - Referee and Referee Assessment Training See "National Referee Program" in Chapter 11. - Management Training See "Management Training" in Chapter 12 - Instructor Training See "Instructor Program" in Chapter 13.
+- Safe Haven Training See "Safe Haven Program." - Coach Training See "National Coaching Program." - Referee and Referee Assessment Training See "National Referee Program." - Management Training See "Management Training." - Instructor Training See "Instructor Program."

 Tournaments and the National Games

 Several AYSO programs utilize tournaments as a way to extend additional playing opportunities to kids.
 The Tournament and National Games Handbook provides information on creating and running tournaments.
 The AYSO National Games was introduced in 1988 and is held every even numbered year.
 The National Games brings together teams from across the country for a week of friendship, Soccerfest, competitive matches and team activities.
 A listing of AYSO-approved tournaments are available on the AYSO Web site.
 Additional information on tournaments and secondary play opportunities is contained in Chapter 14.